 - 1. Core and Phase One students must wear all black - 2.
 Phase Two students may wear black or white in any combination - 3.
 Clothing must be professional, clean, and free of stains and tears - 4.
 Shoes should be solid black, closed-toe, professional, and comfortable for all Future Professionals.
-Non-athletic black professional sneakers with black laces.
-No logo's or emblems on the side or top part of the sneaker. - 5.
-Name tags must be worn at all times (\$15.00 replacement fee for lost name tags or \$2.00 daily rental name tag) - 6.
+No logo's. - 5.
+Name tags must be worn at all times (\$15 .00 replacement fee for lost name tags or \$2.00 daily rental name tag) - 6.
 Hair must be clean and styled prior to arriving at school.
 Hair may be pulled back neatly with a fashionable clip.
 Ponytails and messy buns are not acceptable. - 7.
 Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques - 8.
 Solid black pants or slacks must be professional style/material.
-Leggings are to be worn under skirts/dresses-not used as pants.
-Skirts above the knee must have black tights or legging underneath. - 9.
-Only Paul Mitchell track jackets are allowed. - 10.
-Nail Academy and Eyelash Extension Future Professionals must have their hair pulled back in a low bun, ponytail or neatly pulled back with a fashionable clip. - 11.
+Leggings are to be worn under skirts/ dresses-not used as pants.
+Skirts above the knee must have tights or legging underneath, Lace tights are not acceptable as replacement leggings. - 9.
+Paul Mitchell or non-branded track jackets are allowed. - 10.
+Nail Academy students must have natural nails.
+No acrylic nails permitted. - 11.
 The following is a list of unacceptable dress: - a.
 Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals, backless ballet slippers, or canvas shoes with logo or canvas with netting material - b.
 Tank tops, sleeveless tops, backless shirts, cold shoulder, or boat neck shirts - c.
 Sweatpants, hoodies and sweatshirts; nylon, fleece or terry cloth material - d.
 Printed T-shirts other than those with a PAUL MITCHELL logo; - e.
 Gym wear, spandex or biking shorts - f.
 Summer shorts without tights or leggings - g.
 Midriffs, crop tops that reveal any part of the body and revealing necklines - h.
 Color stripes or patterns, floral prints on clothing or shoes - i.
 Shoes or slippers made of mesh or any see through material - j.
 Hats, scarves, head wraps that cover the entire head are not allowed - k.
 Sunglasses are not allowed - 12.
 Students who fail to comply with the professional dress code will be asked to get into appropriate attire.